 An introduction to the nature of psychological inquiry regarding the origins, variability, and change of human behavior.
 As such, the course focuses on the nature-nurture controversy, the processes associated with cognitive and emotional development, the role of personal characteristics and situational conditions in shaping behavior, and various approaches to psychotherapy.

 Limited to 40 students per section.
 Fall semester: Professors Raskin and Five College Fellow Salvatore.
-Spring semester: Professor Baird and Visiting Professor Mendoza.2015-16: Offered in Fall 2015 and Spring 2016
+Spring semester: Professor Baird and Visiting Professor Mendoza.2021-22: Offered in Fall 2021, Spring 2022

 An introduction to and critical consideration of experimental methodology in psychology.
 Topics will include the formation of testable hypotheses, the selection and implementation of appropriate procedures, the statistical description and analysis of experimental data, and the interpretation of results.
 Articles from the experimental journals and popular literature will illustrate and interrelate these topics and provide a survey of experimental techniques and content areas.
 Three hours of lecture and 3 hours of laboratory per week.